 Summary of A Thousand Martyrs I Have Made

 The poem begins with her stating that she has made “A thousand martyrs” to the cause of her own pleasure.
 They come to her willingly, and she burns them up until she is tired of them.
 When these undefined people first came to her they were wild and “wandering” in thought.
 Her “hand” controlled and changed them.

-In the second stanza the speaker states that no move she made was done in “vain.”
+In the second stanza, the speaker states that no move she made was done in “vain.”
 She did not waste a single word.
 They were all well “reciev’d” by those who would become her martyrs.
-In the second half she explains how the “fair” do not have to wait long for their wishes to be granted.
+In the second half, she explains how the “fair” does not have to wait long for their wishes to be granted.
 People will do whatever they can to please the most beautiful in society.

 Analysis of A Thousand Martyrs I Have Made

 And fixed the wild and wandering thought.

 In the first stanza, the speaker begins by utilizing the line which became the title of the poem, “A thousand martyrs I have made.”
 This line is one to which a reader should refer throughout the poem.
 It works as a summary of the general wrongs done by the speaker and her obsession with self-aggrandizing advancement.
 This phrase refers to her ability to create martyrs, or people willing to sacrifice themselves for her.
 These people are numerous, reaching into the thousands.